 Despite the repetitive motion involved, riding a bicycle avoids the consistent impact of running and the strain of lifting weights.
 With a proper stretching routine, bicycling can help arthritis patients by moving joints in a more relaxed, low-pressure environment.

 When cycling, you’ll notice that your muscles and joints will become more accustomed to the activity over time.
 As opposed to running, which can increase osteoarthritis in the knees for those already prone to the condition, bicycling isn’t constantly compacting the joins — rather, it’s stretching them out.

-You can make modifications to fit your physical ability
+You can make modifications to ease your arthritis and to fit your physical ability